-The peninsula has dozens and of beaches, from pebbly coves to sandy shores.
+The peninsula has dozens of beaches, from pebbly coves to sandy shores.
 If you have little ones in tow, our favourite is Gumbet Beach.
-With its clean, sandy seashore and good facilities such as cafes and sunbeds, it’s an easy option that’s close to Bodrum centre.
+With its clean, sandy seashore and good facilities such as cafes and sunbeds, this beach is an easy option close to Bodrum centre.
 The water is shallow and calm.
-For older kids, there are lots of watersports to try.
+Older kids can also try water sports.
 You could also head to the quiet Bitez Beach, seven kilometres west of Bodrum.
-The cool breeze that attracts windsurfers to Bitez means it’s a cool spot for relaxing.
-It's quiet and calm here but there are restaurants and cafes nearby, as well as orange and mandarin gardens.
+The cool breeze that attracts windsurfers to Bitez makes the beach excellent for relaxing.
+It's soft and calm here but enjoy restaurants and cafes nearby, as well as orange and mandarin gardens.
 Turgutreis Beach is another excellent bustling spot, with lots of facilities and a sandy beach, very popular with families.
 Water sports, Kayaking, banana boating, parasailing and just general splashing about are all great options for children in Bodrum.

-Bodrum CastleThis attraction really is unmissable.
-Overlooking the harbour and the marina, the 15th century castle, originally constructed by the Knights of Rhodes, is now a museum, and houses the Museum of Underwater Archaeology.
-Older children will enjoy the museum, which houses incredible finds from underwater excavations all along the Turkish coast, including the Uluburun Shipwreck, one of the earliest and richest wrecks ever discovered.
-Younger children will enjoy exploring the towers and the hallways of the castle.
-The dungeon exhibition will not be suitable for younger children.
+This attraction is unmissable.
+Overlooking the harbour and the marina, the 15th-century castle, initially constructed by the Knights of Rhodes, is now a museum and houses the Museum of Underwater Archaeology.
+Older children will enjoy the museum, which houses incredible finds from underwater excavations all along the Turkish coast, including the Uluburun Shipwreck, the earliest and wealthiest wreck ever discovered.
+Younger children will enjoy exploring the towers and the castle hallways.
+Unfortunately, the dungeon exhibition will not be suitable for younger children.

-Boat tripsChildren will love the chance to explore the Bodrum coastline and swim in the warm waters.
-There are dozens of tour operators and tours, and you can either take a powered boat or a traditional wooden gulet.
-Look for an operator that offers family-friendly tours to islands with shallow waters, and provides floaties for children.
-This is a great chance for your kids to learn about the sealife in this part of the world, including brightly coloured fish and turtles, and see little-explored ruins on the islands and along the coastline.
-Most tours last a good few hours, so this is probably one for children aged over five.
+Children love exploring the Bodrum coastline to swim in warm waters.
+There are dozens of tour operators and tours, and you can take a powered boat or a traditional wooden gulet.
+Look for an operator that offers family-friendly tours to islands with shallow waters and provides floaties for children.
+This is an excellent chance for kids to learn about sea life in Turkey, including brightly coloured fish and turtles, and see little-explored ruins on the islands and along the coastline.
+Most tours last a few hours, so this is probably one for children over five.

-Kids clubsIf your kids fancy a little parent-free time, a kids club can be a great way to get a bit of space - and have your wee ones run off a bit of steam.
+If your kids fancy a little parent-free time, kids club are great ways to get a bit of space - and have your wee ones run off steam.
 Children participate in craft activities, games, swimming and more.
 The larger hotels are more reputable, with trained staff on hand.
-Check out Isil Club, Izer Hotel, Kempinski Hotel, Rixos and Thomson Kids Club at the Imperial.
-Prices and age ranges vary, but they’ll usually accept children between the ages of three and 11.
+Prices and age ranges vary, but they usually accept children between three and 11.